 All of this should be taken into consideration when betting on men’s and women’s tennis matches.
 A little research focused on these areas will go a long way in helping you pick tennis winners.

-Tennis is an Olympic sport, and various men’s and women’s tennis tournaments will be held at Ariake Tennis Park in Tokyo from July 24 through Aug.
-2 as a part of the 2020 Olympics.
+Tennis is an Olympic sport, and various men’s and women’s tennis tournaments will be held at Ariake Tennis Park in Tokyo from July 24 through August 1 as a part of the Olympic Games.

-The 2020 Olympics will feature the following tennis tournaments:
+The Tokyo Olympics will feature the following tennis tournaments:

 With an Olympic gold medal on the line, Olympic tennis is considered a fifth Grand Slam event.
 The top players in the world compete, and anyone who can win all five in a single year is considered to have won a Golden Slam.
 Steffi Graf is the only player to have accomplished this.